 As with all major changes, it is always best to work with your immigration attorney in order to assess how these alterations affect your petition or status.

-The most frequently asked questions about the 2017-2018 H1B Visa process answered!
+The most frequently asked questions about the 2019-2020 H-1B visa process answered!

-If you have more than one H1B sponsor or intend to perform work for multiple employers, they each need to file a petition.
-Conversely, USCIS will deny or revoke multiple petitions filed by an employer for one foreign worker and is not responsible for refunding those duplicate filing fees.
+If you have more than one H-1B sponsor or intend to perform work for multiple employers, they each need to file a petition.
+Conversely, USCIS will deny or revoke multiple petitions filed on behalf of a foreign worker by the same employer and is not responsible for refunding those duplicate filing fees.

-The USCIS takes into consideration a number of factors including your geographic location when issuing an H1B approval.
+Yes, though there are some stipulations.
+The USCIS takes into consideration a number of factors including your geographic location when issuing an H-1B approval.
 They’ll check that your employer complies with the prevailing wage in the location noted on the petition so technically the approval is specific to that location (not the entire country).
 Throughout the course of your work, if the location changes, you’ll need to submit an amendment with the new location indicated.

 According to the I-129, checks should be made out to the “Department of Homeland Security” for each filing fee (fraud fee, premium processing, I-129, ACWIA training fee).
-Employers may submit one check to cover both the base filing fee and ACWIA training fee.
+Employers may submit one check or money order to cover both the base filing fee and ACWIA training fee.
 However, the fraud and premium processing fees should be separate.
-As mentioned in the top ten H1B filing tips, double check the address before mailing.
+As mentioned in the top ten H-1B filing tips, double check the address before mailing.

 By law, the employer is supposed to pay the training fee (if applicable) and the fraud fee.
 If the employer tells you that you are responsible for all USCIS fees, be aware that this is prohibited and you should not enter into a reimbursement agreement with them.

-You are permitted to do this and the process begins by filing a change of status application with USCIS to H4.
+You are permitted to do this and the process begins by filing a change of status application with USCIS to H-4.
 You need to demonstrate that both you and your spouse are keeping current legal status in the country.
-Until the application get approved, it’s usually best for the spouse seeking H4 to continue working (until an approval is solidified).
+Until the application gets approved, it’s usually best for the spouse seeking H-4 to continue working (until an approval is solidified).
 There are other options to conduct a change of status but it’s best to discuss these with an immigration attorney.